Works with Alexa Overview

 Display the WWA badge on the Amazon retail website

-After you have submitted your product for certification, you can request the WWA badge to apply to the corresponding Amazon Standard Identification Numbers (ASINs) on the Amazon retail website.
+After you submit your product for certification, you can request the WWA badge to apply to the corresponding Amazon Standard Identification Numbers (ASINs) on the Amazon retail website.
 Submit the ASIN through a badge request in the Alexa Certification Console.
 If your ASIN has changed, or you have a new ASIN for your certified product, you also submit your new ASIN in the console.
 For details, see Request the Works with Alexa Badge,

 Add the WWA badge to your marketing materials